09 Nov Addiction in the political sector: How is the U.S. doing?

 The Comprehensive Addiction and Recovery Act of 2016 also expands the disposal sites for unwanted prescription medications, launched an evidence-based opioid and heroin treatment and intervention program, launched a medication assisted treatment and intervention demonstration program, and strengthened prescription drug monitoring programs to help states monitor and track prescription drug diversions and to help at-risk individuals access services.

-President Barack Obama used clemency to pardon 673 drug offenders with nonviolent crimes, with lawyers working through an enormous backlog of drug cases to be considered before President Obama leave office in 2017.
+President Barack Obama used clemency to pardon 673 drug offenders with nonviolent crimes, with lawyers working through an enormous backlog of drug cases to be considered before President Obama leaves office in 2017.

 It is important to note that this has been the most releases a president has granted, more than the past 10 presidents combined.